Software Testing Trends in 2019: The ‘10’ Trends That Will Stay on Top

 The intensifying need to combat security breaches and data theft has made Security Testing all the more essential for every organization.
 With a plummeting increase in usage and dependency on IoT devices in today’s interconnected digital world, it is essential to see that the data being shared or accessed through a wide range of channels is kept safe.
 That’s why Security Testing is has ascended as a mandatory practice.

 Security Testing includes risk assessments, vulnerability assessments, security assessments, and penetration testing to ensure that the data sensitive areas are not subject to any breach.
+These are the basic components of a service catalog of any penetration testing company.
 Since this eternal struggle between security and privacy will continue to rise in 2019, Security Testing will remain the need of the hour until the last minute.

 7. Big Data Testing will grow ‘bigger’ and ‘better’